inducer/uiuc-academic-integrity/doc/chairing-a-hearing.md

 * Make sure to read all the case documentation in FAIR.
 A link should be included in the scheduling email.
   * Make sure you know what is being appealed: finding and sanction, or sanction only.
 * Verify that you are listed as an alternate host on the Zoom meeting.
 Email Andreas if not.
-* Verify that you are listed as chair in FAIR.
-Email Andreas if not.
+* Verify that you have access to all relevant case materials in FAIR.
+(Note that even though you are chair, you will not be listed as such in FAIR.
+This is to help you avoid hard-to-undo mistakes.)
 * Check for opening statements.
 These should be in the “Case Documentation” tab in FAIR.
   * Both the instructor and the student may provide them.
   * They could also be in your email.
 If they are there, make sure they get uploaded to FAIR.